December 16, 2015

 Second, they are more likely to have taken specific measures in the pursuit of digital transformation, such as appointing a chief digital officer or establishing a dedicated digital business.
 And third, they are more likely to look outside the organisation to partners and start-ups to boost their capabilities – a trait that contractors will welcome.

 Companies that are still planning their digital transformation should therefore consider all of these approaches as they prepare their first steps on this journey.
-But it is a journey, and even those companies that are ahead of the curve still have a long way to go.Posted over 5 years ago
+But it is a journey, and even those companies that are ahead of the curve still have a long way to go.Posted almost 6 years ago